zurada/EJB-Transactions/README.md

-# EJB-Transactions - Shop Basket application
+# EJB-Transactions Tutorial - Shop Basket application
 This is an example "Add to basket" project using EJB and TransactionManagement:

 This project uses Container managed transactions for adding items to a basket.
 During the "basket checkout" program updates stock in the DB.
 But firstly, before commiting transaction it checks the basket's products quantity.
 If any product's amount is bigger then products in stock (in DB) the transaction is rolled back and in DB there are original values.